saisandeepvaddi/ten-hands/README.md

 3. To start in development mode - `yarn start:desktop`. (`yarn start:browser` to start browser version instead.)

-4. To build the app - `yarn build:desktop` (Building for browser version not available yet.)
+4. To build the app - `yarn build:desktop` (Desktop version)

+5. To build the cli tool - `yarn build:cli` (Browser version)

-5. Installers for your platform will be available in `dist` folder.
+6. Installers for your platform will be available in `dist` folder.

 # Note